 Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this project.
+As requested, updated pavement sections based on new City of New Braunfels minimum pavement sections are presented in this addendum.
+No new field investigations were performed in completing this report.
+All other recommendations remain the same as in the original report.